Check Your Zeal

 What are you zealous about?

 The things that you spend your money and time on and the things that consistently occupy your heart and mind are the ones that you are zealous about.
 In our flesh, it's easy to be fervent about temporal, carnal pursuits.
-Vacations, money, power, control, aesthetics, security, food, fitness, or success may be what stirs our hearts and minds.
+Politics, vacations, hobbies, money, power, control, beauty, aesthetics, security, food, fitness, or success may be what stirs our hearts and minds.
 However, these passions are fleeting, unable to offer us lasting fulfillment.

 Do you have a zeal for God, and subsequently, a zeal for others?